Highlights of Railway Budget 2013-14

 • Introduction of ‘Azadi Express' to connect places associated with freedom movement

-• Four companies of women RPF personnel set up and another 8 to be set up to strengthen the security of train passengers, especially women passengers
+• Four companies of women RPF personnel set up and another 8 to be set up to strengthen the security of rain passengers, especially women passengers

 • 10% RPF vacancies being reserved for women